Limit holomorphic sections and Donaldson's construction of symplectic submanifolds: Transversality theorems

-As noted by Donaldson, uniform transversality bounds the Riemannian geometry of the zero set of $s_k$.
-For example, one get the following result.
+As noted by Donaldson, the asymptotic transversality property provides bounds for the Riemannian geometry of the zero set, see \cite[Corollary 33]{Do96}.
+For example, one gets the following result.

 \begin{prop} Let $(s_k)$ be a renormalizable sequence.
 Suppose every limit sequence is transverse to $0$.
-Then the absolute value of the sectional curvature of the zero set of $s_k$ (for every $k$ such that $s_k$ is transverse to $0$), if one calculates it with the metric $g_k = kg$, is lower than some bound which doesn't depend on $k$. \end{prop}
+Let $Y_k$ be the zero set of $s_k$.
+For every sufficiently large integer $k$, if $p$ lies in $Y_k$ and $A\subset T_p Y_k$ is a 2-plane, then the sectional curvature $K_{Y_k,g_k} (p,A)$ of $Y_k$ at $(p,A)$ for the metric $g_k$ satisfies the following estimate: